michaeltelford/search_engine/README.md

 Run `bundle exec ./bin/console` for an interactive prompt that will allow you to experiment or you can call `byebug` anywhere in the code or tests to debug.

 Github is used as the main code repository.
 Fly.io is used to deploy the demo app (URL above).
-To deploy, run `flyctl launch` inside the root of the repo (once authenticated).
+To deploy, run `flyctl deploy` inside the root of the repo (once authenticated).

 ## Contributing